Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Realization of polynomials with two real asymptotes ( )

-In coordinates $Y = \tilde y - 2 \tilde x$ and $\tilde x$ this expression equals
+In coordinates $\tilde x$ and $Y = \tilde y - 2 \tilde x$ this expression equals

-The principal (lower) quasihomogeneous part of its non-constant part in these coordinates with weights $(2, 1)$ is in particular it is degenerate, and the Milnor number of this critical point is at least 4.
-It cannot be greater than 4 because the sum of Milnor numbers of all critical points of our function in ${\mathbb C}^2$ is equal to 9.
-Our singularity has a non-zero quadratic part, hence it is of type $A_4$.
-Splitting independently two critical points of our function of types $D_5$ and $A_4$, we can obtain a function with four local minima and five saddlepoints.
+The principal (lower) quasihomogeneous part of its non-constant part in these coordinates with the weights $(2, 1)$ is In particular, it is degenerate.
+Therefore, the Milnor number of this critical point is at least 4.
+It cannot be greater than 4 because the sum of the Milnor numbers of all critical points of the polynomial (\ref{ex91a}) in ${\mathbb C}^2$ is 9.
+This critical point has a non-zero quadratic part (with one positive square), hence it is of type $A_4$.
+If we independently split two critical points of types $D_5$ and $A_4$ of our function as shown (up to a sign) on pp. 13--14 of \cite{AC}, we obtain a function with four local minima and five saddlepoints.